stfc/PSyclone/doc/getting_going.rst

 System-specific set-up
 ^^^^^^^^^^^^^^^^^^^^^^

-System-specific set-up instructions are available for the following systems
+:ref:`system_specific_setup` instructions are available for Ubuntu 14.04.2 and OpenSUSE 42.2.

-* Ubuntu 14.03.3 :ref:`Ubuntu14.03.3`
-* openSUSE 42.2  :ref:`openSUSE42.2`

 fparser
 ^^^^^^^